hartbt/hw-6-weatherDashboard/README copy.md

 # **Description**

-This assignment serves as a Day Planner that allows the user to save events for each hour of the day.
-Easily accessable on the web, this assignments incorporates elements from CSS, HTML, and JavaScript.
+This assignment serves as a weather dashboard that allows user to search for city.
+They are then provided with the current forcast -including a UV Index - as well as a 5 day forcast.
+This assignments incorporates elements from CSS, HTML, and JavaScript.

 Also uses BootStrap and jQuery.